|

 -

-These are very heavy - are they really spindle
+are very heavy - are they really spindle whorls?

-whorls?
-The average range is 20-30 g, although they
+The average range is 20-30 g, although they can

-may be for spinning full-length flax into a coarse
+be for spinning full-length flax into a coarse thread.

 -

-The pot may have served a function - when spinning
+pot may have served a function - when spinning flax,

 -